batchworksde/iksdp_desktop_docs/docs/en/project.md

-# IKSDP Project Documentation
+# IKSDP Desktop Linux Project Documentation

 ## The IKSDP

 The IKSDP (International Kenyan Scout Development Program) is an educational institution in Nyandiwa, Kenya.
-The institution includes a primary school and, newly, a secondary school.
+The facility includes a kindergarten, a primary school, and, more recently, a secondary school.

 A computer lab with internet access is to be set up for the secondary school.
-Furthermore, the devices will also be made available to people in the surrounding area.
+Additionally, the devices should also be available for use by people in the surrounding community.

+## The Computer Lab

-A computer lab is to be set up that will be open to students, teachers, school management, guests of the IKSDP, and the general public.
-Internet access has been installed via Starlink.
-Additionally, a Wi-Fi access point has been installed.
-This access point could also take on the role of an internet router in the future.
-It has an LTE modem installed and could connect via mobile providers such as Safaricom (4G+5G are well covered).
+The computer lab is intended to be accessible to students, teachers, school administration, guests of the IKSDP, and the general public.
+An internet connection via Starlink has been installed.
+Additionally, a Wi-Fi access point has been set up, which could serve as an internet router in the future.
+This access point includes an integrated LTE modem, which could be used via mobile providers like Safaricom (4G+5G coverage is strong).
+This setup ensures that internet access is theoretically redundant, in case Starlink is deactivated in the future.

-## Hardware
+### Hardware

 The following hardware has been purchased and installed:

 - 5x BOSGAME Mini PC B100
-- Lenovo L22i-40 21.5" FHD Monitor
+- 5x Lenovo L22i-40 21.5" FHD Monitor
-- Epson L6290 EcoTank Printer
-- Logitech USB Headset H390
+- 5x Logitech USB Headset H390
-- LOGITECH C270 HD WEBCAM
+- 5x Logitech C270 HD WEBCAM
+- 1x Epson L6290 EcoTank Printer
-- Starlink Mini
+- 1x Starlink Mini
-- Mikrotik L009UiGS-2HaxD
+- 1x Mikrotik L009UiGS-2HaxD
-- Mikrotik Hex
+- 1x Mikrotik Hex
-- Mikrotik WAP ac LTE kit
+- 1x Mikrotik WAP ac LTE kit
-- JetKVM
+- 1x JetKVM

-A separate documentation for the network will be created.
+The network documentation is available to the power user.

-## Software
+### Software

 A live Linux system has been installed on the PCs.
-This provides both the operating system and all applications.
+This provides both the operating system and all required applications.
 We use Linux because it is a free and open-source operating system.
-Linux is commonly used in educational institutions for the following reasons:
+Linux is widely used in educational institutions for the following reasons:

-- The software and operating system can be used and customized for free.
+- Linux and its software can be used and modified free of charge.
 - Linux is less vulnerable to malware and viruses.
 - Linux is the leading operating system for servers and embedded systems.

-The IKSDP Linux supports two operating modes:
+IKSDP Linux supports two operating modes:

-1. **Mode for guests and the public - non-persistent mode**
+#### Guest and Public Mode: Non-Persistent Mode

 All changes are discarded after a reboot.
 This ensures that no user data from guests or internet café users is stored or lost.
-   In this mode, users can install software, but it will be discarded along with all documents and settings upon reboot.
+Users can install software, but all software, documents, and settings will be reset upon restart.

-2. **Mode for students and school management - persistent mode**
+#### Student and Administration Mode: Persistent Mode

-   A USB stick is prepared for the user or user group.
-All system changes are saved on the USB stick.
-Users can install software and create documents that remain available after reboot.
+For this mode, a USB stick is prepared for the user or user group.
+All changes to the system are saved on the USB stick.
+Users can install software and create documents that will remain available after a restart.
 The data on the USB stick can optionally be encrypted.
-The user can also set a personal password.
+Users can also set a personal password.

-## Open Source Project on Github
+## Open Source Project on GitHub

-This Linux system is available as an open-source project on GitHub at: [https://github.com/batchworksde/iksdp_desktop](https://github.com/batchworksde/iksdp_desktop) and can be further developed by all project participants.
+The Linux operating system used is available as an open-source project on GitHub at [https://github.com/batchworksde/iksdp_desktop](https://github.com/batchworksde/iksdp_desktop) and can be further developed by all project participants.
 GitHub is currently the world's largest platform for open-source development.
-The "Harambee" principle aligns with the open-source philosophy, which is based on collaboration at eye level.
-Anyone can join, copy, and/or further develop this project.
+The "Harambee" philosophy aligns with the open-source concept, which emphasizes collaborative project work on an equal footing.
+Anyone can join, copy, and further develop this project.

-Furthermore, the project should not be dependent on specific individuals and should always be able to be taken over or continued by volunteers or the IKSDP.
+Furthermore, the project should not depend on specific individuals and should always be transferable to volunteers or the IKSDP.

-If new software requirements arise or bugs need to be fixed, they can be reported as issues.
+If new software requirements arise or issues need to be resolved, they can be reported as an issue on GitHub.

 Additionally, the PCs should be updated at least twice a year.

 ## Remote Support

 The local contact person for the PC environment is Victor.
-The network is connected to the cloud via a ZeroTier VPN.
-Support personnel can connect to local PCs and network equipment through this VPN if necessary.
+The network is connected to the cloud via ZeroTier VPN.
+Support staff can connect remotely to local PCs and network equipment via this VPN if needed.

-For issues and concerns, Victor has multiple support options:
+For troubleshooting and support, Victor has multiple options:

+#### 1. Creating an Issue on the GitHub Project

+This requires a working internet connection.
+Issues can also be created from a mobile phone or tablet.
-1. **Opening an issue in the GitHub project:** Here, bugs, configuration changes, or additional software requests can be submitted that should be included in the base installation for both persistent and non-persistent modes.
+Issues can include bug reports, configuration changes, or requests for additional software to be included in the base installation (both persistent and non-persistent modes).
-   The issue will be discussed and implemented by a project developer.
-Once a change is made to the base system, a new base image is created, which must be copied to the PCs.
-A separate update procedure documentation will be created.
+A project developer will review and potentially implement the requested changes.
+If a change is made to the base system, a new base image will be created.
+This image must then be copied to the PCs.

+The documentation for creating GitHub issues is available to the power user.
+The documentation for the update process is available to the power user.

-2. **Live support via video conference/RustDesk:**
+#### 2. Live Support via Video Conference/RustDesk

+For this, IKSDP Linux must be running, and internet access must be available.
-   If required, the RustDesk application can be started.
-This generates a password that must be shared live with the support personnel.
+If necessary, the **"RustDesk"** application can be launched.
+RustDesk provides the user with an ID and password, which must be communicated to the support staff in real time.
-   The support personnel will also start the RustDesk application on their side and can then take control of the screen, mouse, and keyboard inputs.
+The support staff also starts the RustDesk application and can then view the remote screen and control the mouse and keyboard.
-   For this to work, IKSDP Linux must be running and have internet access.

-3. **Support via JetKVM:**
+#### 3. Support via JetKVM

+For this, an internet connection is required.
-   JetKVM is designed for situations where a PC does not start and remote support is required.
+The JetKVM is intended for cases where a PC does not start, and remote support is needed.
 The JetKVM device is connected to a PC via USB and HDMI.
-The support personnel can then access the system using a predefined account.
+The support staff can then remotely access the PC using a designated account and even make BIOS adjustments.